Sue Gray can start job with Labour from September

 Under the civil service code, officials of Ms Gray's seniority must wait a minimum of three months before taking up outside employment.

-As well as a six month break, the committee also recommended Ms Gray should not be personally involved in lobbying the government on behalf of the opposition or use her government contacts to influence policy for two years from the date she left the civil service.
+As well as a six-month break, the committee also recommended Ms Gray should not be personally involved in lobbying the government on behalf of the opposition or use her government contacts to influence policy for two years from the date she left the civil service.

+Government departments had called for a 12-month break, arguing there was a risk the appointment weakened public trust in the impartiality of the civil service.

+Ms Gray, who joined the civil service in the 1970s, was asked in 2021 by then-Prime Minister Mr Johnson to investigate lockdown-breaking gatherings in government buildings.